structbinary/nodejs-ci/README.md

 # nodejs-es6-mocha

-This repro demonstrates how to setup a Nodejs project that uses ES6, Mocha, Chai, and Istanbul.
+This repro demonstrates how to implement a Nodejs project that uses ES6, Mocha, Chai, and Istanbul and atlast push code-coverage report to Sonar Qube.

-Please read my blog post here:  https://oceanware.wordpress.com/2016/08/10/easy-tdd-setup-for-nodejs-es6-mocha-chai-istanbul/
+Please read my blog post here: